ckeditor/ckeditor5/packages/ckeditor5-link/docs/features/link.md

 * [**Manual**](#adding-attributes-to-links-using-the-ui-manual-decorators) &ndash; They allow users to control link attributes individually using the editor UI.

 <info-box>
-	Link decorators are disabled by default and it takes a proper [configuration](#configuration) to enable them in your rich-text editor.
+	Link decorators are turned off by default and it takes a proper [configuration](#configuration) to enable them in your rich-text editor.
 </info-box>

 ### Demo

 In the editor below, all **external** links get the `target="_blank"` and `rel="noopener noreferrer"` attributes ([automatic decorator](#adding-attributes-to-links-based-on-predefined-rules-automatic-decorators)).
 Click a link and edit it {@icon @ckeditor/ckeditor5-core/theme/icons/pencil.svg Edit link} to see that you can control the `download` attribute of specific links using the switch button in the editing balloon ([manual decorator](#adding-attributes-to-links-using-the-ui-manual-decorators)).
-Take a look at the editor data below (updated live) to see the additional link attributes.
+Take a look at the editor data below (updated live) to see the extra link attributes.

 {@snippet features/linkdecorators}

-The following code was used to run the editor.
+The following code runs this editor.
 Learn more about the [configuration](#configuration) of the feature.

 ```js
 ClassicEditor